MydroX/symfony5-docker/README.md

-# Docker Symfony 5 with Nginx- PHP- MySQL
+# Docker Symfony 5 with Nginx - PHP - MySQL

 ## Install

-Place the folder at the root of your project and rename it "docker".
+Place the folder at the root of your project and rename it "docker".<br>
-Note : You need to have .env.local
+Copy .env.local.example and remane it .env.local at the root of your project

 ## Versions